Test info

 Haz clic en el botón de Reproducir para ver nuestro video de Prueba de EMG

-Explicación De La Prueba De Electromiografía (EMG) Y Del Examen De Conducción Nerviosa (NCS)
+Explicación De La Prueba De Electromiografía (EMG), Del Examen De Conducción Nerviosa (NCS) Y Ecografia Neuromuscular

 El EMG y el NCS son pruebas que se hacen para medir la velocidad con la cual sus nervios conducen el impulso nervioso (similar a la conducción de la electricidad) y para medir la manera como sus músculos responden a cierto estímulo.
 Durante la prueba se le insertará una aguja muy pequeña en algunos musculos a través de la cual se le aplicará una estímulo eléctrico de muy bajo voltage.
 Durante el examen, se utiliza un equipo de computación altamente sofisticado, el cual nos permite calcular la velocidad a la cual sus nervios conducen el impulso nervioso y determinar si existe algun daño en el músculo.
 Esta información ayudara a su médico a diagnosticar problemas, incluyendo lesiones en la raiz del nervio u otras abnormalidades tanto en los nervios como en los músculos, y de esta manera entender su problema y ofrecerle el mejor tratamiento posible.